anthony-jourdon/Genepy/docs/source/usage.rst

 2. Velocity function
 ~~~~~~~~~~~~~~~~~~~~
-We define a simple orthogonal shortening :py:class:`velocity <bcpy.Velocity>` in the :math:`z` direction.
+We define a simple orthogonal shortening :py:class:`velocity <genepy.Velocity>` in the :math:`z` direction.

 .. code-block:: python